aryabin/WindowsService/README.md

 }
 ```
 4. Add your business logic to your addIn
+5. Put your dll to directory where WinService is located
+6. Restart WinService

+> You can use project SampleAddIn as a sample

 ## Use prepared workers
 You can use one of prepared workers for your addIn.